 An American Rose Society Master Consulting Rosarian, Elena J. Williams grows 160 roses in Kitsap County.
-Sixty of those roses were moved from Minnesota three years ago and are thriving better than they could have in the frozen tundra.
-Elena is also a teacher librarian with a bachelor's and a master's in education.
-Currently she is the 2014 guest editor for the American Rose Annual and gives frequent rose talks at the Kitsap County Rose Society and Tacoma Rose Society meetings.
-A member of the Kitsap County Rose Society, she also blogs as Evergreen Rosarian.
+Sixty of those roses were moved from Minnesota ten years ago and are thriving better than they could have in the frozen tundra.
+Elena is retired from being a teacher librarian and she participates in Kitsap Rose Society and Tacoma Rose Society.

 (see all articles and blog posts by Elena J. Williams)

 A longtime Bainbridge Island Designer, Juris Zommers first opened his firm under the name Daina Design in Seattle in 1962.
 He moved the business in 1974 to Bainbridge Island, where Stephanie Harris joined him in 1980.
 As Harris/Zommers Interiors, they have worked in all phases of residential design and specialize in window coverings and fabrics/reupholstery services.

 (see all articles and blog posts by Juris Zommers, ASID)